andythai/point-clouds/README.md

 'r': reset position, orientation and size

+F1 loads the bunny model.

+F2 loads the dragon model.

+F3 loads the bear model (omitted because of size).

 The program can be toggled between OpenGL mode and rasterizer mode using the 'm' key.
 A z-buffer algorithm is implemented, and pixels are dynamically resized based on their distance.

 bear.obj omitted due to file size.